Join Lucy as she talks about a modern plaque, made in Benin City in the style of the ancient artefacts by expert caster John Ihama.

 Brass plaque of Oba Orhogbua

-Which other animals held special significance in Ancient Benin?
+Which other animals held special significance in the Benin Kingdom?
 Why?

 Brass plaque of Oko’Oba: the Oba’s emissary